simpleinjector/Documentation/source/using.rst

 Batch-registering collections
 -----------------------------

 Just as with one-to-one mappings, Simple Injector allows collections of types to be batch-registered.
-There are overloads of the **RegisterCollection** method that accept a list of *Assembly* instances.
+There are overloads of the **Register.Collection** method that accept a list of *Assembly* instances.
 Simple Injector will go through those assemblies to look for implementations of the supplied type:

 .. code-block:: c#

-    Assembly[] assemblies = // determine list of assemblies to search in container.RegisterCollection(typeof(ILogger), assemblies);
+    Assembly[] assemblies = // determine list of assemblies to search in container.Register.Collection<ILogger>(assemblies);

 The previous code snippet will register all *ILogger* implementations that can be found in the supplied assemblies as part of the collection.

 .. container:: Note

-    **Warning**: This **RegisterCollection** overload will request all the types from the supplied *Assembly* instances.
+    **Warning**: This **Register.Collection** overload will request all the types from the supplied *Assembly* instances.
 The CLR however does not give *any* guarantees what so ever about the order in which these types are returned.
 Don't be surprised if the order of these types in the collection change after a recompile or an application restart.

 .. container:: Note